 Step 4: Publish Your Book

 I didn't know the first thing about self-publishing a book, but I knew I couldn’t go with a traditional publisher.
-I had spend significant time building my brand.
-I'd built websites and social media profiles off of this “movement,” and I didn’t want to pitch it for months (or years) on end, only to hear negative feedback.
+I had spent significant time building my brand.
+I'd built websites and social media profiles off of this “movement,” and I didn’t want to pitch it for months (or years) on end only to hear negative feedback.

-I researched and read books on self publishing, and every time I did so, I became so overwhelmed, I just stopped and pushed back publishing even farther.
+I researched and read books on self-publishing companies, and every time I did, I became so overwhelmed, I just stopped and pushed back publishing even further.

 Finally, I came across a consultant who ran a writing conference in LA, and I hired her to guide me through the process.
-It was my writing consultant who introduced me to IngramSpark—and I am so glad she did.
+My writing consultant introduced me to IngramSpark—and I am so glad she did.

 IngramSpark didn’t judge my manuscript, or question my intentions for turning this book into a movement.

 IngramSpark gave me a platform to share my work, to become a part of something bigger.

 They allowed my years of writing to culminate into something tangible—my book.